berkeley-cdss/curriculum-guide/support/troubleshooting/nbgitpuller.md

 - Access the nbgitpuller link again.
 You will be able to load the notebooks directly.

 The best advice, however, is to avoid making changes to assignments once they've been released to students if at all possible.

+## Getting Updated Assignments When Changes Are Made After Release

+Sometimes instructors push updated or fixed versions of assignments to GitHub after students have already pulled the original version using nbgitpuller links.
+In this case, simply clicking the nbgitpuller link again may not update the files on the student's account if they already have the old version.
+How to get a clean, updated assignment copy:

+1. **Rename your existing assignment file or folder.**
+   The method depends on which interface you're using:

+   **In JupyterLab:**
+   - Right-click on the file or folder in the file browser (left sidebar)
+   - Select "Rename" from the context menu
+   - Type the new name (for example, rename "lab01.ipynb" to "lab01-old.ipynb")

+   **In Jupyter Notebook (Classic):**
+   - Navigate to the file browser (tree view) by going to `<HUB_URL>/user/<YOUR_USERNAME>/tree`
+   - Right-click on the file or folder you want to rename
+   - Select "Rename" from the context menu
+   - Type the new name

+2. **Re-click the nbgitpuller link.**
+   Once the old assignment is renamed, using the nbgitpuller link will pull down a fresh copy of the updated assignment into your JupyterHub account.

+3. **Transfer your previous work (if needed).**
+   Open both the old and new files side-by-side to copy over any work you want to keep from the previous version.

+By following these steps, you can get the latest version of an assignment without running into merge conflicts, while still keeping your earlier work safely in the renamed file or folder.